 The Texas Workforce Commission (TWC) has approved this school and has given it School Number: 4380.
 The approval process is very long and complex.
 Every aspect of the school has been inspected and evaluated by the TWC.
 It is an honor to be among those A/C trade schools that have made it through the process.
 On the TWC website, you can see that not many A/C schools exist.
 To show how concerned the TWC is about the training we are required to have 60 % of the graduates employed.
 If we do not meet this rate, the school can be closed.

 - The class is designed to get the information and labs to you in the most efficient way and utilize your time onsite in the best possible manner.

 - We are not about filling seats and adding more and more.
 We are about small class sizes and quality.

-- Some schools keep switching you to other trade classes in an effort to keep you there longer we will never do this.
-You start in A/C you finish in A/C.
+- Some schools keep switching you to other trade classes to keep you there longer.
+We will never do this.
+You start in A/C, and you finish in A/C.

 - Some schools assign class time for reading the textbook.
 We give you recommended reading that you do on your own time.

-- We really care about your future and you are always welcome to visit.
+- We care about your future, and you are always welcome to visit.

 Why pick the air conditioning trade?

 There are several reasons why this trade is such a great choice.
 Here are just a few examples.